 During running, much weight is put on the shoes of the heavy runners, so they should be made of high-quality materials, which make them durable.
 AHAR rubber, TPU overlays, the EVA or Phylon midsole, synthetic overlays make the shoe durable so that it lasts longer.

-If you are a fan of long-distance running or a marathon is on the horizon, it means that you need another pair of running shoes.
+If you are a fan of long-distance running, it means that you need another pair of running shoes.
 The main key consideration is your pronation.
 However, there are other factors you should take into account.

 They should give you enough stability and cushioning because comfort is the key in long-distance running.